RESEARCH STARTER

 Human Impact

 Climate change has negatively impacted Lake Maracaibo.
-Increased temperatures, droughts, and declining rainfall have affected the lake's ecosystem.
-Rising water levels have caused flooding.
+Increased temperatures, droughts, and declining rainfall have affected the lake’s ecosystem.
+Changes in rainfall patterns have contributed to both drought conditions and localized flooding in different parts of the basin.
 However, the large amount of oil being leaked into the lake is of greater concern.
-The damage was so extensive that in 2022, it could be seen from images taken from space by NASA's Earth Observatory.
+The damage was so extensive that in 2022, it could be seen from images taken from space by NASA’s Earth Observatory.
 Fast-growing cyanobacteria called verdín invaded the lake and altered the ecosystem in the 2020s.
+Satellite recordings in 2024 and 2025 showed the expansion of algal blooms, resulting from nutrient runoff and oil pollution, indicating that water quality conditions continue to deteriorate.
 This blue-green algae is unharmed by the oil spills that devastate local species and quickly spread across the lake.
-Verdín limits the water's oxygen supply and prevents sunlight from reaching the underwater flora and fauna.
+Verdín limits the water’s oxygen supply and prevents sunlight from reaching the underwater flora and fauna.
 An ecosystem-wide watershed-conservation approach is needed to address these complex and intertwined issues, which include excessive oil exploration, outdated and poorly maintained infrastructure, and a lack of waste treatment systems.
+The ecosystem is currently facing a permanent state of emergency due to thousands of miles of corroding underwater oil pipelines.
+Between 2023 and 2025, satellite monitoring has recorded near-constant oil slicks that coat the remaining mangrove forests and impact the livelihoods of thousands of fishing families.
+Efforts to modernize the infrastructure have been slow, making the lake one of the most polluted large bodies of water in the world.

 Bibliography